-Step 2 - In support of Objective 1 - Apply the Six CIPFA/SOLACE Core Principles Members and officers working together to achieve a common purpose with clearly defined functions and roles The local code should reflect the requirements for local authorities to: Source documents/good practice/other means that maybe used to demonstrate compliance Set out a clear statement of the respective roles and responsibilities of the executive and of the executive's members individually and the authority's approach towards putting this into practice (this is not relevant for the police service) The Council's constitution clearly identifies the roles and responsibilities of The Chief Executive and Senior officers.
+Step 2 - In support of Objective 1 - Apply the Six CIPFA/SOLACE Core Principles e local code should reflect the quirements for local authorities to: Source documents/good practice/other means that maybe used to demonstrate compliance 1.
+Set out a clear statement of the respective roles and responsibilities of the executive and of the executive's members individually and the authority's approach towards putting this into practice (this is not relevant for the police service) The Council's constitution clearly identifies the roles and responsibilities of The Chief Executive and Senior officers.
 The constitution has been reviewed and was taken to Cabinet and Council.
-Set out a clear statement of the respective roles and responsibilities of other authority members, members generally and of senior officers The Council's constitution contains clear statements on the roles and responsibilities of members, Cabinet Members and Senior Officers.
+2. Set out a clear statement of the respective roles and responsibilities of other authority members, members generally and of senior officers The Council's constitution contains clear statements on the roles and responsibilities of members, Cabinet Members and Senior Officers.
 Job descriptions for Senior Officers incorporate specific roles and responsibilities.
 Protocol on Member/Staff relations.
 3. Determine a scheme of delegation and reserve powers within the constitution, including a formal schedule of those matters specifically reserved for collective decision of the authority taking account of relevant legislation and ensure that it is monitored and updated when required The Council's constitution contains details of the authorities' scheme of delegation.
-Make the Chief Executive or equivalent responsible and accountable to the authority for all aspects of operational management.
+4. Make the Chief Executive or equivalent responsible and accountable to the authority for all aspects of operational management.
 The Council's Constitution Article 12 specifies the roles and responsibilities of Senior Officers in the Council.
 5. Develop protocols to ensure that the leader and chief executive (or equivalents) negotiate their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained.
 Responsibilities for Leader & Chief Executive defined in the Constitution.
 Leader and Committee Chairman and their Deputies receive verbal briefings from Senior Officers and work on priorities on a regular basis.
 6. Make a senior officer (usually the section 151 officer) responsible to the authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control.
 The Council's Constitution contains specific details of the overall financial responsibilities.
 Council's Head of Finance & Governance has been designated the Section 151 Officer.
 Annual Statement of Accounts produced.
 This is also available on the Council's website.

-The local code should reflect the requirements for local authorities to: Source documents/good practice/other means that may be used to demonstrate compliance 7.
-Make a senior officer (other than the Responsible Financial Officer) responsible to the authority for ensuring that agreed procedures are followed and that all applicable statutes, regulations are complied with The Council's Constitution contains specific details of the responsibilities of the Monitoring Officer.
+Source documents/good practice/other means that may be used to demonstrate compliance The Council's Constitution contains specific details of the responsibilities of th Monitoring Officer.
 The Head of Finance & Governance is specifically excluded from this post.
-Develop protocols to ensure effective communication between members and officers in their respective roles The Council's has a Member / Officer protocol in place.
-9. Set out the terms and conditions for remuneration of members and officers and an effective structure for managing the process including an effective remuneration panel (if applicable) The Council's Constitution states that an Independent Remuneration Panel advises the Cabinet and Council on member's allowance.
-Ensure that effective mechanisms exist to monitor service delivery The Council's has 'Covalent' performance monitoring software in place.
+The Council's has a Member / Officer protocol in place.
+The Council's Constitution states that an Independent Remuneration Panel advises the Cabinet and Council on member's allowance.
+The Council's has 'Covalent' performance monitoring software in place.
 Performance Indicators are in place and regularly monitored.
-Reports are placed on the Council's website.
-11. Ensure that the organisation's vision, strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other key stakeholders, and that they are clearly articulated and disseminated The Council's Sustainable Community Strategy for Chichester District 2009-2026 defines the Council's Vision & Strategy.
+Reports are placed o the Council's website.
+The Council's Sustainable Community Strategy for Chichester District 2009-2026 defines the Council's Vision & Strategy.
 The Corporate Plan sets out the Council key priorities and strategic aims.
 Community forums have been established to facilitate communications on a local level.
-12. When working in partnership ensure that members are clear about their roles and responsibilities both individually and collectively in relation to the partnership and to the authority The Council has introduced a 'Partnership Toolkit' that provides governance guidance and advice; this is at present being updated.
+The Council has introduced a 'Partnership Toolkit' that provides governance guidance and advice; this is at present being updated.
 The Council has a central register of all its partnerships.
 These have been split between Strategic and Operational Partnerships.
-13. When working in partnership: - ensure that there is clarity about the legal status of the partnership - ensure that representatives or organisations both understand and make clear to all other partners the extent of their authority to bind their organisation to partner decisions.
-The Council's partnership guidance gives advice on procedures and governance issues to be adopted when forming partnerships.
-Step 3 - In support of Objective 1 - Apply th e Six CIPEA/SOLACE Core Principles
+The Council's partnership guidance give advice on procedures and governance issues to be adopted when forming partnerships.